 - Right-click the Start button and go to Apps and Features

 - Click the menu next to Sort by and select Install date (newest first)

 - Choose the first application in the list and click Uninstall

 - Click Uninstall again to confirm its removal

 - Once the app is removed, restart your PC to check for errors

 This method won’t work for applications that have made significant changes to the system registry.
 However, you can turn to a program uninstaller, which is more thorough than the Windows default uninstaller because it also eliminates leftover files and registry entries.

 16. Repair registry settings

 If there are incorrect settings in the system registry, like an entry with a wrong value or a missing key, then you should expect system crashes and error messages like Your PC ran into a problem and needs to restart.
-However, it’s possible to apply some quick fixes from Command Prompt and without having to use an OS emergency disk.
+However, it’s possible to apply some quick fixes using a registry cleaner or the Command Prompt and without having to use an OS emergency disk.